Print Friendly and PDF

 2. In a medium bowl, add chopped apples, pears, cranberries, sugar or sweetener (if using), and lemon juice.
 Stir to combine, then transfer to prepared baking dish, spreading evenly.

-3. In a separate bowl, combine the oats, pecans, 1/2 cup butter, flour, sugar, 1 1/2 Tbsp gingerbread spice, and salt.
+3. In a separate bowl, combine the oats, pecans, 1/2 cup butter, flour, sugar, 1 1/2 tbsp gingerbread spice, and salt.
 Mix with a fork or pastry cutter until a sticky and crumbly topping is formed, adding additional butter as needed and/or spice mix to taste.
 Spread evenly over fruit mixture.

 4. Bake for 45 to 60 minutes, or until the apples are tender and the topping is golden brown and nicely crisped.
 If the topping starts to become too brown, cover with aluminum foil and continue baking until the apples are done.